wpilibsuite/frc-docs/source/docs/software/actuators/pwm-controllers.rst

 (TODO Link)

-For examples on how to use these speed controllers in your code, see Using Motor Controllers in Code/Using PWM Speed Controllers
+For examples on how to use these speed controllers in your code, see :doc:`Using Motor Controllers in Code/Using PWM Speed Controllers <using-speed-controllers>`